- MYRRHA Project

 Candidate PhD students or postdoc researchers have until 25 March 2020 to apply for one of the six MYRRHA related PhD topics or three postdoc positions that are available via the Belgian Nuclear Research Centre’s Academy this year.
 For several past students, this advanced study proved to be an entry to a permanent position with one of the most challenging global nuclear research projects.

 Twelve delegates from ESFRI, European Strategy Forum on Research Infrastructures, visited MYRRHA to obtain first-hand information on the large research infrastructure and discover its contribution to European society in many fields.

-On Monday 2 December, Jan Jambon, Minister-President of the Flemish government, and Hilde Crevits, Vice Minister-President, visited MYRRHA and the Belgian Nuclear Research Centre (SCK•CEN) in Mol.
+On Monday 2 December, Jan Jambon, Minister-President of the Flemish government, and Hilde Crevits, Vice Minister-President, visited MYRRHA and SCK CEN in Mol.
 They were briefed inter alia on the contribution by MYRRHA to the fight against cancer and towards a solution for nuclear waste.
 “These efforts can make a difference”, states Jan Jambon, Flemish Minister-President, after the visit.

 The development of MYRRHA’s ISOL (Isotope Separation OnLine) target facility reached its first milestone with a successful integrity test of its target container.
 Together with steady progress in other Phase 1 sub projects, the milestone confirms that the MYRRHA project is firmly on track.

 SCK CEN organises the MYRRHA World Days this week.
 220 policy makers, scientists and investors from 23 countries will participate in the event, among whom Carlo Rubbia, Nobel Prize winner in Physics and father of the technology on which the MYRRHA project is based.